 The banking industry would experience a hiccup if everyone tried withdrawing their money at the same time, but FDIC insurance provides consumers with the confidence that their money is safe.
 Banks tend to ask for high interest rates on their loans and give savings account holders a small percentage in return.

 Many financial institutions have policies that encourage high account balances and discourage low ones.
 Minimum balance requirements detail how much money you need in your account to avoid monthly fees.
 While this policy helps you collect more interest, it hurts more than it helps.
 If you get charged an account maintenance fee, it can take months or years for interest earnings to catch up to the bank’s fee.
-You should look for financial management solutions like Current that do not have minimum balance requirements.
+You should look for financial management solutions that do not have minimum balance requirements.

 Simple vs. Compound Interest